 - Melt the butter in a small saucepan over low heat to prevent splatter and avoid evaporation.
 Remove the butter from the heat and set it aside.

-- Put the flour, salt, baking soda, and baking powder in a medium-sized bowl.
+- Put the flour, baking powder, baking soda, and salt in a medium-sized mixing bowl.
 Whisk for 30 seconds to combine.

-- Place the white sugar, brown sugar, cinnamon, nutmeg, cloves, and ginger, in a large bowl.
+- Place the brown sugar, granulated sugar, and pumpkin pie spice in a large bowl.
 Use a whisk to combine.
 Use your fingers to break up any brown sugar clumps.

 - Add the eggs and whisk until thoroughly combined and the sugar starts to dissolve.
 Add the melted butter, whisk until incorporated, and then add pumpkin puree and whisk to combine.
 Add the buttermilk and whisk until thoroughly incoporated.

-- Add all the flour mixture to the wet ingredients and mix with a silicone spatula until the dry ingredients are thoroughly mixed in.
-There may be a few lumps and that is okay.
-Do not overmix.
+- Add the flour mixture to the wet ingredients in two batches and mix with a silicone spatula until the dry ingredients are thoroughly mixed in.
+The batter will be lumpy which is okay.
+Don't overmix the batter.

 - Pour the batter into a loaf pan and use an offset spatula to spread the batter evenly across the pan.
 Sprinkle the streusel on top.
 Bake for 55-65 minutes or until a long skewer inserted in the center comes out clean with no more than a few crumbs clinging to it or the center registers at 202°F. Rotate the pan after the first 25 minutes.